 of "A Story," as the writer wrestles with characters he can hardly

 control.
-And in "B. Traven is Alive and Well in
+And in "B. Traven is Alive

 Rudolfo Anaya's stories remain essential for readers and writers because they remind us of what we have forsaken in our modern world, what will always be philosophical questions at the heart of our humanity, and why storytelling should have a moral purpose.
 Not to pontificate.
 Not for nostalgia.
 But stories should have a moral purpose to illuminate the magic of life: the eternal links to heritage and history, and the human desire to hope and to create in a world otherwise desolate and silent.

 article appeared in the Sunday Books section of the El Paso Times on